WasteCare Corporation

 20. Where possible try to organize your various waste streams according to different categories.
 For example package wastes (waste from the packaging of your suppliers products sold to you etc)or process wastes (waste produced while producing products for others etc), office trash, food service areas, staff lounges, manufacturing areas and any other areas that are applicable.

-21. Perform a walk-through of each type of area within your facility and note what type of trash is generated from each area.
-A walk-through will help you determine which types of bins are needed.
+21. Perform a walk-through of each work area within your facility and note what type of trash is generated from each area.
+A walk-through will not only reveal important information but it will also help you understand the types of containers and placement of containers that will be needed.
 For example, a typical walk-through might reveal the following:

 22. After evaluating the different types of waste streams within your facility in more detail, other decisions may be more obvious.
 For example, if your office generates huge amounts of paper waste, determine whether a mixed paper program would be preferable to a ‘white paper / newspaper / computer paper’ program.
 Knowing your facility will help you to decide which program best suits your needs.
 As much as 93% of all office waste is paper, most of it recyclable.